dezeroku/openwrt_build_wrapper/README.md

 5. entering interactive shell in the container

-The builds are performed based on the settings defined in the [config](config) directory, each device should have its own directory in there.
+The builds are performed based on the settings defined in the [config](config) directory, each device should have its own directory in there. _config_ directory can exist either within the repo itself or outside of it (e.g. this repository can be added as a submodule in a different repo).
 More details about the directory layout can be found in the [docs/config.md](docs/config.md) file.

 [UCI configuration files](https://openwrt.org/docs/guide-user/base-system/uci) are generated for each device based on the YAML config files.
 More details about that can be found in the [docs/templating.md](docs/templating.md) file.